The following is a sample chapter from our new book entitled “Social Influence: Attract a Massive Following & Drive Organic Sales Using Social Media”.

 Workin’ it out on Twitter

 Later on in this book, we will tell you more about our Twitter strategy so we’ll leave a lot of that information until then, but you should know that it was a daily commitment to engage on Twitter.
-At first, I spent three, four, and sometimes five hours a day interacting on the platform.
+At first, I spent 3, 4, and sometimes 5 hours a day interacting with people on the platform.

 The one thing about Twitter is the fact that you can connect with just about anyone.
-What we began to notice was the opportunities that came from the amount of reach we had.
-Reality was, just because we didn’t get a click through, didn’t mean we weren’t influencing.
+What we began to notice were the opportunities that came from the amount of reach we had.
+The reality was, just because we didn’t get a click thru, didn’t mean we weren’t influencing.

 At the time we were getting around 30,000-50,000 impressions per month.
 This was great for brand awareness.
 The more our brand was being viewed, the more our following increased.
 Being retweeted often by our followers helped us gain the attention of others.
 Of course, we had to make sure that what we posted was quality and worth checking out.
 It was crucial that we did not tarnish our reputation by being spammy.

 Imagine your brand, logo, or product being seen 50,000 times a month…for free.
 That was the amazing thing about Twitter, we spent $0 on Twitter ads.
 No doubt I think they would help our brand awareness, but we figured out a way to grow our following without having to utilize the tool.

 The reach that we had helped us partner with other media outlets and I was asked to be interviewed on a few online podcasts.
 These opportunities would not have happened unless we dove straight into the Twitter world.